Calf Muscle Pain After Running: Causes, Prevention, and Treatment

 Anatomy of the Calf Muscles

-To understand the causes of calf muscle pain, it's essential to familiarise yourself with the anatomy of the calf muscles.
-The calf is made up of two primary muscles: the gastrocnemius and the soleus.
+To understand the causes of calf muscle pain, it's essential to familiarise yourself with the anatomy of the calf complex.
+The calf is made up of two primary leg muscles: the gastrocnemius and the soleus.

 The gastrocnemius is the larger muscle, located on the upper part of the calf, while the soleus lies underneath it.
-These muscles play a crucial role in running, as they generate significant force to propel you forward.
+These muscles consist of various muscle fibres and play a crucial role in running, as they generate significant calf strength and force to propel you forward.

 Symptoms of Calf Muscle Strain

-When experiencing calf muscle pain after running, it's important to identify the symptoms of a calf strain.
+When experiencing calf muscle pain after running, it's important to identify the symptoms of a calf muscle injury.
 Common symptoms include:

 • Sudden pain at the back of the leg